BRIXTOL/mcss/readme.md

-## @brixtol/mcss 🎭
+## 🎭 mcss

-A SCSS/CSS [mithril](https://mithril.js.org) class selector completion and obfuscation utility for Rollup.
-MCSS is a build time development extension that creates a fugazi method on the `m` export which provides class name intellisense and obfuscation capabilities.
+Class selector completion and obfuscation support for [mithril](https://mithril.js.org) projects bundled with Rollup.
+MCSS is a build time development extension.
+It creates a fugazi method on the `m` export that provides class name intellisense and obfuscation capabilities.

-### Pre-Requisites

-This tool is developed for use with [mithril.js](https://mithril.js.org), it cannot be appropriated into different frameworks.
+> This tool is developed for use with [mithril.js](https://mithril.js.org), it cannot be appropriated into different frameworks.

-1. Ensure you are using the `m` export, eg: `import m from 'mithril'`
-2. Ensure your editor supports IntelliSense capabilities, ie: vscode.
-3. Ensure you are using [Rollup](https://rollupjs.org/guide/en/) for bundling your code.

-> If you are using a third party tool which uses Rollup under the hood, as long as you can pass both input and output plugins you are fine to use it.

-### Instal
+### Install

 ```cli
 pnpm add @brixtol/mcss -D